As a fresh batch of college graduates enter the market, we're seeing the usual spike in resume submissions and job inquiries.

 You want to offload tedious editing work?
 This is music to editors ears.
 Hired!

-If you can photograph and you're skilled in motion graphics, absolutely mention that.
+Can you record Foley AND create motion graphics?
 We are big fans of multi-hyphenated creatives.
 As I mentioned previously, many production companies are lean and operate like startups.
 So if you can be useful in multiple ways, that's a big plus.

 Experience Over GPA